Yomguithereal/baobab/README.md

   user: {
     name: 'John',
     surname: 'Smith',
-    $fullname: [
+    fullname: monkey(
       ['user', 'name'],
       ['user', 'surname'],
       function(name, surname) {
         return name + ' ' + surname;
       }
-    ]
+    )
   },
   data: {
     messages: [
       {from: 'John', txt: 'Hey'},
       {from: 'Jack', txt: 'Ho'}
     ],
-    $fromJohn: [
+    fromJohn: monkey(
       ['data', 'messages'],
       function(messages) {
         return messages.filter(function(m) {
           return m.from === 'John';
         });
       }
-    ]
+    )
   }
 });

-// You can then access or select data naturally tree.get('user', '$fullname');
+// You can then access or select data naturally tree.get('user', 'fullname');
 >>> 'John Smith'

-tree.get('data', '$fromJohn');
+tree.get('data', 'fromJohn');
 >>> [{from: 'John', txt: 'Hey'}]

-tree.get('data', '$fromJohn', 'txt');
+// You can also access/select data beneath a monkey tree.get('data', 'fromJohn', 'txt');
 >>> 'Hey'

+var cursor = tree.select('data', 'fromJohn', 'txt');

 // Just note that computed data node is read-only and that the tree
-// will throw if you try to update a path lying beyond a computed node tree.set(['data', '$fromJohn', 'txt'], 'Yay');
+// will throw if you try to update a path lying beyond a computed node tree.set(['data', 'fromJohn', 'txt'], 'Yay');
 >>> Error!

+// You can add / remove / modify a monkey at runtime using the same API tree.set(['data', 'fromJack'], monkey({
+  cursors: {
+    messages: ['data', 'messages'],
+    function(messages) {
+      return messages.filter(function(m) {
+        return m.from === 'Jack';
+      });
+    }
+  }
+}));
 ```

+*Notes*

-The computed data node will of course automatically update whenever at least one of the watched paths is updated.
+* The dynamic nodes will of course automatically update whenever at least one of the watched paths is updated.

-It is not possible, at the time being, to modify facets' definition at runtime.
-It may however be allowed in further versions.
+* The dynamic nodes are lazy and won't actually be computed before you get them (plus they will only compute once before they need to change, so if you get the same dynamic node twice, the computation won't rerun).
+* There are cases where it is clearly overkill to rely on a dynamic node.
+For instance, if only a single component of your app needs to access a computed version of the central state, then compute this version into the rendering logic of said component for simplicity's sake (a React component's render function for instance).
+Dynamic nodes are somewhat part of an optimization scheme.
+* Know that the `tree/cursor.serialize` method exists would you need to retrieve data stripped of dynamic nodes from your tree.

 #### Specialized getters